 Agenda Setting: We work to set clear and concrete goals so that we make the best use of our time together and can assess how we are progressing together.

 Methods: Using CBT and other powerful and well-researched methods of therapy, we will work to help you solve your problems and thrive.

 As appropriate, I use sand tray therapy and play therapy with teens and even adult clients at times.

 With teenagers, I attempt to make the therapy sessions fun by talking about video games, tv shows they like, and other interests that they have.

 EFT is a research-backed method of marriage therapy that helps couples overcome destructive communication patterns and strengthen their emotional bond with one another.

 Using EFT, I teach couples how to be more available to support each other - even in times of stress and conflict - while they regulate their own emotional reactions.

 Please contact me for your first (free) 30-minute consultation where you can tell me your problems and ask me any questions you have.
 I'll also explain how I can help you.

-If we decide to work together, you can book an appointment in my Palo Alto office or via video conference.
+If we decide to work together, you can book an appointment via video conference.